 Well before my dad got so sick, I wrote down one idea for a video series called: Dying in America.
 Interview people going through it, talk about our family’s situation, whatever.
 Show the underbelly of America and how they REALLY treat their dying.

 It’s sick.
-There is a sickness in this country that’s pervaded everything so badly, that even people I know who love me, and known me for my whole life, will turn away.
+There is a sickness in this country that’s pervaded everything so badly.

 This is why I’m always so appreciative of the people who stick around.